internetofwater/WaterBudgetFramework/README.md

 [![What is an Ontology?](https://i.ytimg.com/vi/jfUPLuPL3Ho/hqdefault.jpg)](https://www.youtube.com/watch?v=jfUPLuPL3Ho-Y "What is an Ontology")

 ### Ontology Management
-We host ontologies which are managed in WebProtege!
+We host ontologies which are managed in WebProtege.
+Go here to make an account and log in [WebProtege Link](https://webprotege.stanford.edu)

+### How our ontology works